simonlipson/machine_learning/README.md

 For each of the four shows I created functions that plots each personality trait's percentile for each character.
 Watson's insights have several levels.
 The main one is what they call the big5.
 They also have insights into the children of each of those traits.
 These are what I focused on for the visualization.

 Jupyter Notebooks allowed my to use Tab widgets to allow you to easily view all plots.
 I suggest downloading and opening the notebook yourself to see the plots in the widget.
-However see below screenshots of some of the plots.
+However see screenshots of the plots below.

 _code snippet for Rick and Morty visualiztion_
 ```python